At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Teacher Vera Dmitrievna Gurevich

-From the first to the eighth grade, Vladimir Putin studied at the 193rd school.
-He recalls being a bully, not a pioneer.
+From first to eighth grade, Vladimir Putin studied at school No. 193.
+He remembers that he was a hooligan, not a pioneer.

-His teacher Vera Dmitrievna Gurevich said: “In the 5th grade, he still did not show himself very well, but I felt that he had potential, energy, character.
-I saw a great interest in the language, he easily grasped.
-He had a very good memory, a flexible mind.
+His teacher Vera Dmitrievna Gurevich said: “In the 5th grade he still didn’t show himself very well, but I felt that he had potential, energy, character.
+I saw a great interest in the language; he grasped it easily.
+He had a very good memory and flexible mind.

-I thought this boy would be good.
-I decided to pay more attention to him, not to give him the opportunity to communicate with the yard boys.
+I thought: this boy will be good.
+I decided to pay more attention to him and not give him the opportunity to communicate with the yard boys.”

 Search for priorities

 Until the sixth grade, Putin did not have much interest in studying.
-His teacher Vera Dmitrievna Gurevich understood that the boy could study better without triples.
+His teacher Vera Dmitrievna Gurevich understood that the boy could study better, without C grades.

-She even met with his father so that he would somehow influence his son.
-But that didn't help much.
-Vladimir Putin himself has dramatically changed his attitude towards classes in the sixth grade.
+She even met with his father so that he could somehow influence his son.
+But that didn't really help.
+Vladimir Putin himself dramatically changed his attitude towards sixth grade classes.

-Putin says: “Other priorities have already begun to appear, I had to assert myself in sports, achieve something, other goals appeared.
-It certainly made a big difference."
+Putin says: “Other priorities had already begun to appear, I had to assert myself in sports, achieve something, other goals appeared.
+This, of course, had a very strong effect.”

 Potential, energy, character

-In the sixth grade, Putin set himself the goal of achieving something in life.
-He began to study without triples, which was easy for him.
-Then he was accepted as a pioneer, and immediately after that he became chairman of the detachment council.
+In the sixth grade, Putin set himself the goal that he needed to achieve something in life.
+He began to study without C grades, which came easily to him.
+Then he was accepted into the pioneers, and immediately after that he became chairman of the detachment’s council.

 “It became clear that yard skills were not enough, and I started playing sports.
-But even this resource was not enough to maintain their, so to speak, status for a short time.
-It was also necessary to study well, ”Putin says.
+But this resource did not last long to maintain its, so to speak, status.
+It was also necessary to study well,” says Putin.

 1970s